6 Different Types of Hair Weaves

 Read on as we discuss the different types of hair weaves that exist.

-1. Lace Front Weaves
+1. Lace Front Weave

 Lace frontal weave is for individuals who desire a more natural appearance and to keep virgin hair.
 In the front, you can divide it in one or two ways.